OCHA-DAP/pa-anticipatory-action/analyses/npl/README.md

 ## Background information

-The pilot on Anticipatory Action in Nepal is focused on monsoon flooding, particularly in the Saptakoshi Watershed (located http://www.hydrology.gov.np/#/?_k=etlhwbin the east) and the Karnali, West Rapti and Babi basins (located in the west).
+The pilot on Anticipatory Action in Nepal is focused on monsoon flooding, particularly in the Saptakoshi Watershed (located in the east) and the Karnali, West Rapti and Babi basins (located in the west).
 The trigger is based on [GlofAS](https://www.globalfloods.eu/) river discharge forecasts at Chatara and Chisapani stations, combined with